 Surrealism was a movement, primarily in literature and the visual arts, that flourished in Europe between the First and Second World War.
 Along with Abstract Expressionism, it was perhaps the most influential art movement of the twentieth century.
-Surrealist artists rejected rationalism and literary realism; and instead focussed on channelling the unconscious mind to unveil the power of the imagination.
+Surrealist artists rejected rationalism and literary realism; and instead focused on channeling the unconscious mind to unveil the power of the imagination.
 They devised several techniques to accomplish their objectives including automatism, frottage, grattage, paranoiac-critical method etc. Surrealism saw many great artists in diverse fields including the film-maker Luis Bunuel; the photographer Man Ray; the writer Louis Aragon; and several renowned painters including Salvador Dali and René Magritte.
 Here are the 10 most famous artists of the influential art movement Surrealism.

 #10 Louis Aragon

-Lifespan: October 3, 1897 – December 24, 1982
+October 3, 1897 – December 24, 1982

-Nationality: French
+Nationality:

 Dada or Dadaism was an art movement in Europe which developed as a reaction to World War I. Surrealism developed out of activities of some Dadaists, which included Louis Aragon.
 Along with André Breton and Philippe Soupault, Aragon was a founding member of Surrealism.
 He also experimented with automatic writing with the two and, along with them, co-founded the Surrealist review Littérature in 1919.
 Aragon was one of the leading voices of Surrealism and among the most prominent writers of the movement.
 His early poetry and novels were Surrealist.
 His writings during the Second World War were more in keeping with the emergency but he did incorporate elements of Surrealism in his later years.
 Louis Aragon was nominated for a Nobel Prize in Literature four times; and was made a member of the French Legion of Honour in 1981.